gadget-framework/gadget2/docs/userguide.md

 between different local minimum.
 From the initial starting point the algorithm takes a random step in various directions, and conducts a new model run.
-If the new likelihood score is better than the old one then the algorithm uses the new point as it’s best guess.
-If it is worse then the algorithm may accept this point, based on the probabilistic ”Metropolis Criteria”, and thus the algorithm can escape from a local minimum.
-The search proceeds in series of these steps, with the point that gives the overall lowest likelihood score is stored as a ”best point”.
+If the new likelihood score is better than the old one then the algorithm uses the new point as it's best guess.
+If it is worse then the algorithm may accept this point, based on the probabilistic "Metropolis Criteria", and thus the algorithm can escape from a local minimum.
+The search proceeds in series of these steps, with the point that gives the overall lowest likelihood score is stored as a "best point".
 The algorithm exits when a stable point is found which cannot be improved on with a small step in any direction, and the Metropolis Criteria rejects all the steps away from the current best point.
-The best point is then accepted as being the ’solution’.
+The best point is then accepted as being the 'solution'.

+\bigskip
-The Metropolis Criteria will accept a move in an uphill direction (ie. a point with a worse likelihood score) based on a function of both the size of the move and a parameter termed ”temperature”, and is given in equation [eq:metropolis] below:
+The Metropolis Criteria will accept a move in an uphill direction (ie. a point with a worse likelihood score) based on a function of both the size of the move and a parameter termed "temperature", and is given in equation [\[eq:metropolis\]](#eq:metropolis){reference-type="ref" reference="eq:metropolis"} below:

 $$\begin{aligned}
 \label{eq:metropolis}